projectescape/wrapper-coil-extension/readme.md

           monetizationprogress: [],
         }
     ],
-    invokeListener(i,listener){
+    invokeListener(data){
-        // i is the index of package
+        // data is the response argument received when any event is fired
         // listener is the name of listeners to invoke
         // monetizationpending || monetizationstart || monetizationstop || monetizationprogress
     }